 A cold-calling experiment22 May, 2017.
 Domain Count 34/50

-First the good news - we're now on page 2 of Google (up from our original page 7) and we're still climbing, albeit slowly, but I'm confident that in the next 4-8 weeks we'll have broken onto page 1.
+First the good news - we're now on page 2 of Google (up from our original page 7) and we're still climbing, albeit slowly, but I'm confident that in the next 4-8 weeks we'll have broken into page 1.

 So last week I decided it was time stop waiting for customers to come to us and hit the (virtual) pavement.
 I crafted a friendly, non-selling email and sent it out to 15 web designers: